UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/UrbancodeVFS/overview.md

 * Update commons-lang to 3.18 resolves finding for non-exploitable CVE-2025-48924
 * Replace pax command with untar for zOS artifacts download
+* Fixed checksum verification failure when hash is less than 64 chars

 ### Version 48